 Summary.

-So, recent history shows numerous instances where agility was critical for survival, but enabled organizations to thrive in a constantly evolving competitive landscape amid technological changes.
-Further, these examples provide continuity and valuable lessons that are highly relevant to modern businesses navigating digitalization.
-Hence, these examples provide strong evidence that agility is a key success factor in today’s rapidly converging digital environment.
+As these agile method examples show, agility is critical for survival.
+Better yet, agility enables organizations to thrive in a constantly evolving competitive landscape amid technological changes.
+Further, these agility success stories provide continuity and valuable lessons that are highly relevant to modern businesses navigating digitalization.
+Without a doubt, these examples provide strong evidence that agility is a key success factor in today’s rapidly converging digital environment.
 For a more detailed discussion on business agility, see my article, Business Agility: The Best Way For Leveraging Digital Tech To Disrupt Competitors, Seize Opportunities, And Overcome Obstacles.

 More References.